paulscherrerinstitute/xvcSupport/README.md

   - JTAG to BSCAN (`Jtag2BSCAN`)
   - BSCAN to ILA control port (Xilinx `ICON` core with external `BSCAN` interface)
   - ILA with control port

+The `Jtag2BSCAN` module emulates a xilinx `BSCANE2` component and TAP controller(I got valuable inspiration from [bscan_equiv.v](https://sites.google.com/site/dbarawn/fpga-stuff/xilinxbscanequivalentforchipscopeuse)).
+While the author seems to get away with emulating a Spartan device (which boils down to supplying the correct IDCODE and using the correct IR length) I found that ChipScope would not find the ILAs on our Virtex6 devices unless I let the TAP controller emulate a Virtex6.
+I mention this here in case anyone ever uses the code on a different device: you may need to change the relevant generics...

 In addition to all the RTL files make sure you add the UCF constraints to your project!